Desiderii Marginis

 Desiderii Marginis is a dark ambient music project from Sweden.

 History

 Desiderii Marginis was formed by Johan Levin in 1993 in Mjölby, Sweden as a solo project.

 The first three tapes Consecrare, Via Peregrinus and Triptych were originally released in very limited editions, however in 2009 these tracks were released on the retrospective album Years Lend a Golden Charm.
 Some of these songs appeared in new versions on Songs Over Ruins, the debut album released on Cold Meat Industry in 1997.

+The album's 2007 album, Seven Sorrows, received a ten out of ten rating from Chronicles of Chaos.